-- 3.1 The Capital Strategy needs to ensure that any capital investment decisions are both affordable and achieve the priorities as set out in the Havant Corporate Strategy; any such investment in assets is likely to have implications on the revenue budget. - 3.2 The Capital Strategy must therefore recognise the implications of capital investment decisions and ensure that they are in line with Council priorities and financing requirements are robustly evaluated and understood. - 3.3 The capital programme does not currently include provision for investment to progress the regeneration in the Havant borough as it will be subject to individual business case approval.
-However, other capital investment opportunities may present themselves over the lifetime of the MTFS, and each will be subject to further business cases on investment opportunities and the benefits that could be made from those investments.
-The Council has in place a regeneration team in order to deliver the regeneration priorities and these are reviewed on an annual basis as part of budget setting. - 3.4 All business cases will be subject to the usual due diligence to ensure that they afford the best value for money for the Council, align with its core priorities and do not expose the Council to unnecessary risk that could put future delivery of services in jeopardy.
+- 3.1 The Capital Strategy needs to ensure that any capital investment decisions are both affordable and achieve the priorities as set out in the Havant Corporate Strategy; any such investment in assets is likely to have implications on the revenue budget. - 3.2 The Capital Strategy must therefore recognise the implications of capital investment decisions and ensure that they are in line with Council priorities and financing requirements are robustly evaluated and understood. - 3.3 The capital programme does not currently include all provisions for investment to progress the regeneration in the Havant borough as it will be subject to individual business case approval.
+Other capital investment opportunities may present themselves over the lifetime of the MTFS, and each will be subject to further business cases on investment opportunities and the benefits that could be made from those investments. - 3.4 All business cases will be subject to the usual due diligence to ensure that they afford the best value for money for the Council, align with its core priorities and do not expose the Council to unnecessary risk that could put future delivery of services in jeopardy.